-The Whirlpool Corporation is an American manufacturer of small and major home appliances with headquarters in Benton Harbor, Michigan.
+The Whirlpool Corporation is an American manufacturer of small and major home appliances headquartered in Benton Harbor, Michigan.
 First established in 1911 as the Upton Machine Company, the Whirlpool Corporation name was adopted in 1950 following the launch of a range of home laundry products in response to the post-war consumer demand for convenience goods.
-The company is one of the leading manufacturers of household appliances with around 97,000 employees and over 70 manufacturing and technology research centers across the globe.
+The company is one of the leading manufacturers of household appliances with around 77,000 employees and annual revenues of around 20 billion U.S. dollars.

 This text provides general information.
 Statista assumes no